Essays - Blues Harp Science (en)

 In the meantime, the investigations carried out by Fletcher and Johnston will be placed in the framework of Linear Stability Analysis of self-excited systems, as it can be found for example in the textbooks of Chaigne and Kergomard or of Rienstra and Hirschberg (see my web page Literature).
 With this in mind, I derived updated formulas for the admittance of the reed system in the channel of a blues harp, and used them to perform a stringent linear stability analysis with a "toy model" for the resonator.
 In order to get realistic values for the reed admittance, effective parameters of formal 1-point oscillators for channel #4 of a C-Harp were calculated from own measurements.
 Possible playing frequencies and corresponding drawing or blowing pressures were predicted by comparing complex numerical values (a consideration of phase shifts proved unsatisfactory):

 I could present a short version of this essay at the annual conference DAGA 2023 of the German Acoustic Society in Hamburg.
-There was a more realistic "toy model" based on impedance measurements for the vocal tract of saxophone players when bending and playing in the altissimo range.
+The conclusions were based on a more realistic “toy model” in which impedance measurements were applied to the vocal tract of saxophone players bending and playing in the altissimo range.
 One result was that a drawbend and an overblow on channel #4 of a C-harp should be possible alternately with the same resonator frequency (in accordance with playing practice):

 Essays about own measurements